fivetran/dbt_package_updater/README.md

 ### Running the Script
 - Update the `package_manager.yml` for all packages you wish to perform the updates on.
 To be on the safe side of API limits, you may need to only run the script on a subset of data at a time.
 In other words, you will need to comment out packages and run the updater on about 10 a time.
-- If you are creating branches for the first time -- you will need to make sure in `main.py` you set `branch_exists = False`.
-If you are updating branches that already have changes, you will need to set `branch_exists = True`.
 - If you have already run the script on a repository on some repos and want to re-run it on those some repositories, you will need to remove the `repositories` directory that gets created locally.
 At the very least, you will need to remove the specific package repos you are re-running the script on from the `repositories` folder.